emmett-framework/emmett/docs/installation.md

 $ pip install weppy
 ```

-and now you are good to go.
+And now you are good to go.

-You can read more about virtualenv on [its documentation website](https://virtualenv.readthedocs.org/en/latest/) (python 2) or on the [python3 documentation](https://docs.python.org/3/library/venv.html) (python 3).
+You can read more about virtualenv on [its documentation website](https://virtualenv.readthedocs.org/en/latest/) (Python 2) or on the [Python 3 documentation](https://docs.python.org/3/library/venv.html) (python 3).